The Project 2049 Institute conducts research and analysis in five areas critical to Asia's future:

 The Project 2049 Institute is committed to deepening and broadening the discourse among current leaders in U.S. policy-making circles on security issues related to greater Asia.
 In 2011, the Project 2049 Institute launched an educational and intellectual exchange-based program for leaders in the government, non-government and private sectors.
 The program centers around a series of roundtable discussions on current issues in Asia policy and implications of global developments for the Asia region.
 In line with program objectives, Project 2049 has established a regular Leaders dinner series featuring senior officials.

 5. Korea-China Forum.

-The Korea-China Forum is a public education program co-hosted by the Project 2049 Institute and the Korea Economic Institute designed to explore the deepening relationship between China and the two Koreas and its implications for Asian security.
-The Forum seeks to analyze the growing challenges and opportunities of the relationship through the prism of strategic foresight, economic interdependence, and regional security.
+The Korea-China Forum was a public education program co-hosted by the Project 2049 Institute and the Korea Economic Institute designed to explore the deepening relationship between China and the two Koreas and its implications for Asian security.
+The Forum sought to analyze the growing challenges and opportunities of the relationship through the prism of strategic foresight, economic interdependence, and regional security.
 KEI inaugurated the program in September 2005 during the fourth round of the Six Party Talks.